 Washington State Tree

-Monoecious; male cones are tiny, yellow, and occur axillary on previous year’s growth; female cones are tiny, purple, and terminal.
+Monoecious; male cones are tiny, yellow, and occur axillary on the previous year’s growth; female cones are tiny, purple, and terminal.

-Small, woody, egg-shaped cones (about 1 inch long) with numerous thin, imbricate scales; pendent, sessile, and terminal; reddish-brown; mature in one season, abundant.
+Small, woody, egg-shaped cones (about 1 inch long) with numerous thin, imbricate scales; pendant, sessile, and terminal; reddish-brown; mature in one season, abundant.

-Bark: Young bark is thin, superficially scaly, and brown to black.
-On mature trees bark is thin (about 1 inch) with flattened ridges.
-Inner bark is dark red streaked with purple.
+trees, the bark is thin (about 1 inch) with flattened ridges.
+The inner bark is dark red streaked with purple.

 A large evergreen conifer that reaches 200 feet tall and 4 feet in diameter, mature trees have a pyramidal crown and lacy foliage that droops at the terminal ends.

 Photos and text by: John Seiler, Edward Jensen, Alex Niemiera, and John Peterson;

 Silvics reprinted from Ag Handbook 654; range map source information